junghan0611/spacemacs/layers/+lang/clojure/README.md

 With a [Indentation
 spec](https://github.com/clojure-emacs/cider/blob/master/doc/modules/ROOT/pages/indent_spec.adoc)
-functionality of Cider to read the custom indentation rules from the var\'s metadata, it is better for consistency reasons to not add the custom indentation rules to Spacemacs, but to add them to the metadata of those specific vars.
+functionality of Cider to read the custom indentation rules from the var's metadata, it is better for consistency reasons to not add the custom indentation rules to Spacemacs, but to add them to the metadata of those specific vars.